K-flat complexes and derived categories: K-flat, pure acyclic, and DG-pure-injective complexes

 We now give a model category interpretation of Emmanouil's result from~\cite{emmanouil-K-flatness-and-orthogonality-in-homotopy-cats}: The class of all K-flat complexes is orthogonal to the class of all acyclic complexes of pure-injectives.

 Recall that we are letting $\class{KF}$ denote the class of all K-flat complexes.
 As pointed out in~\cite{emmanouil-K-flatness-and-orthogonality-in-homotopy-cats}, $\class{KF}$ determines a triangulated subcategory of the chain homotopy category $K(R)$.
 Thus we can form the Verdier quotient which we will call the \emph{K-flat derived category of $R$}.
 Let us say that a chain map $f : X \xrightarrow{} Y$ is a \emph{K-flat quism} if $E \otimes_R X \xrightarrow{E\otimes_R f} E \otimes_R Y$ is a homology isomorphism for all acyclic chain complexes of $R^\circ$-modules $E$.
+We note that $f$ is a K-flat quism if and only if its cone is K-flat.
+One can argue this from the standard (degreewise split) short exact sequence containing cone($f$), as in~\cite[Paragraph~1.5.2]{weibel}.

 We let $\exclass{PI}$ denote the class of all exact complexes of pure-injective $R$-modules.
 That is $X \in \exclass{PI}$ if $X$ is acyclic (just exact, not necessarily pure acyclic) and each $X_n \in \class{PI}$.